 Note.
 Based on 500 replications.

-The results of the C H cannot be compared between different numbers of clusters, time points and subjects, because its value depends on the data.
-Within each condition the three methods can be compared and these results are consistent with the A R I results.
-The k m l method performs best, closely followed by the l c m m method in most conditions, whereas the t r a j method yields lower values.
+The results of the cannot be compared between different numbers of clusters, time points and subjects, because its value depends on the data.
+Within each condition the three methods can be compared and these results are consistent with the results.
+The method performs best, closely followed by the method in most conditions, whereas the method yields lower values.
 As expected, with increasing random error this index clearly decreases in all conditions.

 The results for the standardized Calinski-Harabasz Index for the three methods are given in Table 3.